simplifylearning101/dsa_with_cpp/README.md

 3. Create a github repo so that you can showcase your work, dedication and commitment.

 ## Coordinators
+Once you join the cohort, you will be invited to cohort WhatsApp group where you can seek help from our coordinators
-- Tech: Adit Kadagadakai
+- Technology related : Adit Kadagadakai
-- Logistics: Ashwini
+- Logistics related : Ashwini

 ## Roadmap
 ### Week 0: Theme - [Revising C++ Fundamentals](https://github.com/simplifylearning101/dsa_with_cpp/blob/main/week0/)